jpt13653903/LaTeX_UCT_Report/README.md

 There is a special make target `all_options`, which generates output for all 8 combinations of the option flags for both Article and Report types.
 The resulting PDFs are saved in the [`Output`](Output) folder.

+## Figures Preview Feature

+It is sometimes handy to have a quick reference to all your figures, and where to find them.
+The `FiguresPreview` folder is meant for this purpose.
+To update, browse to that folder and run `make` within a bash-style console.

 ## License